Adriangp27/Kickstarter_Analysis/README.md

 ###### Outcomes Based on Goals

 The second analysis examines trends within the different funding goals and their success rates.
 First of all, the funding goals are divided into 12 subcategories of $1000 to $50000 in increments of $5000.
 By doing so, all the variations can be broken down into funding goals.
-The campaigns are then divided by success rate; successful, fails, and cancelled.
+The campaigns are then divided by success rate; successful, failed, and cancelled.
 Each success rate percentage is also calculated by dividing the number of each cell by the total number of projects.
 The COUNTIFS function allows us to filter through different types of success rates and their respective objectives.
 For example, this function allows us to find the number of successful campaigns between 10000 and 14999.
 ```
 =COUNTIFS(Kickstarter!$F:$F,"successful",Kickstarter!$D:$D,"<1000",Kickstarter!$R:$R,"plays")
 ```